 Ensure that the software you select not only lets you upload files directly into the current conversation, but that it also allows for real-time editing of these files.
 This way, your entire team can see the specific file being discussed and make notations or adjustments to it during the meeting.
 In-app file sharing and editing helps to prevent employees from working on outdated versions of company files.

-Public and Private Chat Messenger
+Secure Chat Messenger

 In addition to allowing users to upload files, answer questions posed during the meeting, and share their ideas with all attendees, having access to a group chat tool during a video conference lets users notify hosts if they’re experiencing technical issues.